bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-02-09-dont-look-now.md

 _In general, then, you like to have the script as detailed as possible, but it loses or gains bits during shooting; and any changes are substitutions for something that is in the script to start with?_

 Yes, I really think I’d feel cheated, or else I’d begin doubting my reason for making the ﬁlm, if I thought halfway through that I’d changed my mind about what this person was, or what these characters were doing.
 If I said, ‘I tell you what, he’s not really like that at all, he wouldn’t think that way,’ then maybe I shouldn’t be making this ﬁlm, I should be making another ﬁlm about this man.
 I like to keep the intention of the scene; I like to know the people.
 That’s what interests me about a writer like Daphne du Maurier: one feels she has thought about a story, maybe put it out of her mind and then come back to it and developed it – _before_ she starts writing, and not halfway through, waiting to see what these people are going to do next.

-Nicolas Roeg interviewed by Tom Milne and Penelope Houston, _Sight and Sound,_ Winter 1973/74
+**Nicolas Roeg interviewed by Tom Milne and Penelope Houston, _Sight and Sound,_ Winter 1973/74**

-<![endif]-->
+<br><br>

 **DON’T LOOK NOW**
 _Directed by:_ Nicolas Roeg
-©D.L.N.
+©: D.L.N.
 Ventures Partnership
 _Production Companies:_ Casey Productions, Eldorado Films srl (Rome)
 _Executive Producer:_ Anthony B. Unger
 _Produced by:_ Peter Katz